 |Quick Facts: Music Directors and Composers|

-Music directors (also called conductors) lead orchestras and other musical groups during performances and recording sessions.
+Music directors lead musical groups during performances and recording sessions.
 Composers write and arrange original music in a variety of musical styles.

-Education and training requirements for music directors and composers vary.
-Conductors for a symphony orchestra typically need a master’s degree, but a choir director may need a bachelor’s degree.
-There are no educational requirements for those interested in writing popular music.
+Educational and training requirements for music directors and composers vary, although most positions require related work experience.
+A music director or conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
+There are no formal educational requirements for those interested in writing popular music.

-The median annual wage of music directors and composers was $45,970 in May 2010.
+The median annual wage for music directors and composers was $62,940 in May 2022.

 Compare the job duties, education, job growth, and pay of music directors and composers with similar occupations.

 Learn more about music directors and composers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.